-The Noble Network of Charter Schools (Noble) is a catalyst for educational equity in Chicago that empowers students with the scholarship, discipline, and honor necessary to succeed in college and lead exemplary lives.
-Noble prepares students for long-term success by focusing on college completion and the steps necessary to achieve it starting on students’ first day on campus.
-Noble does this by bringing a relentless focus on talent and improvement to rigorous and highly autonomous schools.
+The Noble Schools (Noble) is a catalyst for educational equity in Chicago that empowers students with the scholarship, discipline, and honor necessary to succeed in college and lead exemplary lives.
+Noble prepares students for long-term success by focusing on college completion and the steps necessary to attain a college degree by bringing a relentless focus on talent and improvement to rigorous and highly autonomous schools.
 Noble offers students consistent learning environments with high academic expectations.
 School culture, combined with increased instructional time from dedicated teachers, leads to improved academic performance.

 Why We Invested

 The Noble Network of Charter Schools (Noble) has consistently maintained strong high school and postsecondary outcomes at significant scale.
-Noble ninth graders are three times more likely to earn a degree by age 25 than their Chicago Public Schools (CPS) peers attending schools with similar student demographics.
-Noble outpaces CPS on other indicators including school quality rating, freshman on-track, SAT attainment, high school graduation rate, college enrollment rate, and school quality under SQRP.
-Noble is actively working to improve these results even further.
-In 2015, Noble received national recognition for its exceptional outcomes, winning the Broad Prize for Public Charter Schools, an award given to the nation’s highest-performing charter school network.
-Noble’s management team, led by Michael Milkie, is characterized by an unwavering commitment to providing all students with a high-quality education.
+Noble ninth graders are significantly more likely to earn a college degree by age 25 than their Chicago Public Schools (CPS) peers attending schools with similar student demographics.
+Noble outpaces CPS on other indicators including school quality rating, freshman on-track, SAT attainment, high school graduation rate, and college enrollment and persistence.
 Since 2005, Noble has expanded from one school to a network of 17 campuses across Chicago.